d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 \frac{1}{c^2_{\mathrm{eff}}(\Sigma)}\,\partial_t^2\Sigma-\nabla\!\cdot\!\bigl[\alpha(\Sigma)\,\nabla\Sigma\bigr]=\frac{4\pi G}{c^2}\,\rho_{\mathrm{LC}},
 \]

 where \(c_{\mathrm{eff}}(\Sigma)\) and \(\alpha(\Sigma)\) encode the displacement-dependent stiffness of the medium.
-In the weak field, \(c_{\mathrm{eff}}\to c\) and \(\alpha\to 1\), recovering the linear wave equation of Section 5.2.
+In the weak field, \(c_{\mathrm{eff}}\to c\) and \(\alpha\to 1\), recovering the linear wave equation of Section 4.2.
 In the strong field, the coefficients deviate, and the equation admits solutions that differ qualitatively from the linear case.

 The functional forms of \(c_{\mathrm{eff}}(\Sigma)\) and \(\alpha(\Sigma)\) are not yet derived from the LC substrate.
-Determining them is part of the remaining derivational frontier identified in Section 8: the full field law must emerge from the medium properties rather than be assumed.
+Determining them is part of the remaining derivational frontier identified in Section 7: the full field law must emerge from the medium properties rather than be assumed.
 What can be said is that the nonlinear structure is required on physical grounds — a medium that has already been deformed responds differently to further deformation — and that its weak-field limit must reproduce the linear wave equation that successfully recovers all current observational tests.

 ### B.5 Source-sphere enlargement and binding energy

 The preceding subsections describe how the displacement field responds nonlinearly to the medium state.
 A further effect acts on the displacement source itself.
-Each mass inserts a displacement sphere of volume \(\frac{4}{3}\pi d^3\) into the transport structure.
-When that insertion occurs in a region already displaced by another source, the transport into which the sphere is inserted is already expanded.
-The source sphere — the physical volume of displaced transport structure — is therefore slightly larger in coordinate terms than it would be in the undisplaced background.
+Each mass establishes a local displacement support region in the transport structure.
+In the weak exterior regime this region presents an exposed support measure proportional to \(d^2\), not a literal inserted Euclidean volume.
+When that support region is embedded in a region already displaced by another source, the transport into which the support is established is already expanded.
+The source support geometry is therefore slightly larger in coordinate terms than it would be in the undisplaced background.
 The displacement source geometry itself responds to the environment.

 This effect is significant only when two displacement sources are close enough that the ambient \(D\) at the location of one source, due to the other, is appreciably above unity.
 At inter-atomic separations (angstroms), the displacement per nucleus is femtometer-scale and the effect is negligible (\(d^2/r^2\sim 10^{-10}\)).
-At sub-nuclear separations — where the internal constituents of a nucleus interact — the displacement scales and the separations are both femtometer-scale, and the source-sphere enlargement can be significant.
+At sub-nuclear separations — where the internal constituents of a nucleus interact — the displacement scales and the separations are both femtometer-scale, and the source-support enlargement can be significant.

-A distinct but related effect occurs when two displacement spheres are close enough to merge.
-Two isolated sources each displace volume \(\frac{4}{3}\pi d^3\); the total is twice that.
-When the sources merge or overlap, the combined displacement volume is less than the sum of the two individual volumes — some displaced space is shared rather than independently sourced.
-Since the gravitational mass of a system is set by its total displacement through \(d^2=2Gm/c^2\), a reduction in total displacement volume corresponds to a reduction in mass.
+A distinct but related effect occurs when two displacement support regions are close enough to merge.
+In the weak-overlap regime, the exterior contribution is controlled by exposed displacement support.
+When sources overlap, the total exposed support of the combined system is less than the sum of the two isolated supports because part of the support boundary is shared rather than independently exposed.
+Since the gravitational mass of a system is set by its total displacement through the normalized relation \(d^2=\ell_M\ell_0\), a reduction in exposed support corresponds to a reduction in mass.
 The mass deficit is the binding energy.

-The source-sphere enlargement and the volume merging act in opposite directions.
-Enlargement increases each source's effective displacement in the other's environment; merging reduces the total displacement volume when the sources combine.
-Binding energy — the net mass deficit of a composite system — is the result of the volume reduction from merging exceeding the enlargement from mutual displacement.
+The source-support enlargement and the support-sharing effect act in opposite directions.
+Enlargement increases each source's effective displacement in the other's environment; support sharing reduces the net exposed support when the sources combine.
+Binding energy — the net mass deficit of a composite system — is the result of the support-sharing reduction exceeding the enlargement from mutual displacement.
 At the sub-nuclear scale, where nuclear binding energies are of order \(0.9\%\) of the rest mass, both effects are significant and their net balance determines the observed binding curve.

-## Appendix C. Second Post-Newtonian Predictions
+## Appendix C. Schwarzschild Comparison at Second Post-Newtonian Order

-The effective coordinate geometry of Section 5.3 matches the Schwarzschild metric at first post-Newtonian (1PN) order.
+The effective coordinate geometry of Section 4.3 matches the Schwarzschild metric at first post-Newtonian (1PN) order.
 At second order the two diverge, producing specific predictions that differ from general relativity.
 This appendix records those differences and estimates their physical magnitude.

 ### C.1 Metric expansions